Before you start

 I confirm that my request is to take a one-off taxable payment from my Income Release plan

-I confirm that my request is to increase my existing regular income payment from my Income Release plan
+I confirm that my request is to change or stop my existing regular income payment from my Income Release plan

 Please go back through the previous sections and review your answers.
 If your chosen options is still not selected, please get in touch by calling us on 0345 850 8953.